lsst-sqre/sqr-068/index.rst

 Overview
 ========

-Sasquatch architecture is based on `InfluxDB`_, an open-source time-series database optimized for efficient storage and analysis of time series data, and `Apache Kafka`_ which is used as a write-ahead log to InfluxDB and for data replication between sites.
+Sasquatch is based on `InfluxDB`_, an open-source time-series database optimized for efficient storage and analysis of time series data, and `Apache Kafka`_ which is used as a write-ahead log to InfluxDB and for data replication between sites.

-`InfluxDB OSS 2.x`_  introduces Flux as its native language combining querying and data analysis functionalities.
+We are taking the opportunity to migrate to `InfluxDB OSS 2.x`_  which uses Flux for querying and data analaysis, in addition to InfluxQL.
 This version also has a new `task engine`_ to process time-series data with Flux, and a new `Python client`_.

 Apache Kafka is now deployed with `Strimzi`_, a Kubernetes operator to manage the Kafka resources.
+It also includes resources to manage Mirror Maker 2 used for data replication, which is an improvement compared to the previous deployment (see  :cite:`SQR-050`).
-It also brings `Kafka bridge`_, a component used in Sasquatch for connecting HTTP-based clients with Kafka.
+In addition to `Strimzi_` components we also deploy the Confluent REST proxy, used in Sasquatch for connecting HTTP-based clients with Kafka.

-Figure 1 shows a diagram of the Sasquatch architecutre highlighting the new functionalities: two-way replication between the Summit and USDF; multiple InfluxDB databases; Flux Tasks; and a REST API based on Strimzi Kafka bridge.
+Figure 1 shows a diagram of the Sasquatch architecutre highlighting the new functionalities: two-way replication between the Summit and USDF; multiple InfluxDB databases; Flux Tasks; and a REST API based on the Confluent REST proxy.

 .. figure:: /_static/sasquatch_overview.svg
    :name: Sasquatch architecture overview.